brianschubert/Subsonic-IPT/README.rst

 An Arduino Sketch for inertial position tracking using an MPU6060 accelerometer and gyroscope.

-This repository was developed by the "Subsonic" team as part of an assignment for the GE 1501 course at Northeastern University during Fall 2019.
+This repository was developed by the "Subsonic" team as part of an assignment for the courses GE 1501 and GE 1502 at Northeastern University during Fall 2019 and Spring 2020, respectively.

 Installation
 ------------